 3. Turnaround/cycle times

 Another useful key metric or data point is the time cycle-time of matters.
 By looking at how long a matter type is open, the legal department can understand which types of matters are typically open for longer or shorter periods of time.

 This allows you to identify outliers early and demonstrate whether cycle times have increased or decreased – showcasing an improvement in efficiency to the wider business.

 The highest volume, lowest strategic value work is typically the category of work most suited for automation solutions.

-By rating each matter or piece of work for it’s strategic value, you can then compare this against volume and understand what you should be trying to automate, or conversely, spend more valuable time on.
+By rating each matter or piece of work for its strategic value, you can then compare this against volume and understand what you should be trying to automate, or conversely, spend more valuable time on.

-10. Self-service vs supported work?
+5. Self-service vs supported work